davpin/cf-SpringBootTrader/README.md

 #Contributing
 Everyone is encouraged to help improved this project.

+The master branch has the latest stable release. development happens in the development branch (or feature branches that get merged into development branch).
+So please check if want you to develop is already in the development branch.

 Here are some ways you can contribute:

-- by using alpha, beta, and prerelease versions
+- by using alpha, beta, and prerelease versions (ie from the development branch)
 - by reporting bugs
 - by suggesting new features
 - by writing or editing documentation